emeka43/heycar-test/README.md

 Prerequisites: You must have node installed
 - Clone the repo
 - Upon opening the repo, run `npm install` to install all packages
-- Install playwright browsers with `npx playwright install`
+- Install playwright browsers with `npx playwright install` and `npx playwright install msedge`
 - Run the Cypress tests using `npx cypress run` or the playwright tests with `npx playwright test`

 You can run each package in UI mode using `npx cypress open` or `npx playwright test --ui`